You never thought you’d be interested in raising a chicken that looks like it had a bad experience with a clothes dryer, did you?

 Heavy precipitation, be it snow or rain, also needs to be avoided.
 Any inclement weather, in fact, can pose a difficult situation for your Frizzle chickens.
 The feathers aren’t great at keeping your chickens either cool or warm, so you need to make sure that every step is taken to ensure their comfort and safety.

-The dense head feathering on the Frizzle chicken can also interfere with its vision.
+The dense head feathering on a Frizzled bird can also interfere with its vision.
 You might need to trim the feathers at the tips ever so slightly from time to time, which will give them enough clearance to see.

 Just keep in mind that you can’t cut back this feathering if you plan on exhibiting your birds.
 This will interfere with its eligibility for the show ring.
 There are methods you can take to control the feathers, though, so it’s worth looking into those if clipping or trimming is not an option.